titanite07/ToDo-List-App/README.md

 Start the Vite development server

 ### Open in Browser:
-Once the development server is running, open your web browser and navigate to http://localhost:3000 to access the Todo App.
+Once the development server is running, open your web browser and navigate to  http://localhost:5173/todo-app to access the Todo App.
+The Website may vary with different ports in various systems.

 ## Contributing
 Contributions are welcome!
 If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.